-Lemon and Passionfruit Curd (Passionfruit Butter)
+Lemon and Passionfruit Curd (Passionfruit Butter Recipe)

 A classic lemon curd recipe, but the addition of passion fruit pulp just takes it next level.
 As a treat this week I made some homemade meringues and turned them into a really quick Eton Mess.
-Broken up and topped with the lemon and passionfruit curd (passionfruit butter), double cream, and some leftover berry compote that we had for breakfast one morning.
+Broken up and topped with the lemon and passionfruit curd (or passionfruit butter), double cream, and some leftover berry compote that we had for breakfast one morning.
 It got a big thumbs-up!

 I’m using up an abundance of citrus fruit in our house this past week.
 It’s citrus season, yay, so the dehydrator has been in constant use, humming along in the background.
 We are now set for a good few months for dried lemon, lime, and blood orange slices – maybe overly prepared for any gin sessions!
 I’ve now moved on to citrus curds, or butter if you prefer, and experimenting with different curd recipes and flavors.
 I just love a fruit curd recipe!
 Lime curd, and lemon and passionfruit curd are two of my favorites.
 The latter is one I am really happy to just eat out of the jar.
 The tropical fruit sweetness of the passionfruit meshed with the tart lemon flavor is always a winner for me.

-This is an easy homemade passion fruit curd recipe to make and a great way to use up homegrown produce when the lemon trees are full or the chooks are laying an abundance of eggs…
+This is an easy homemade passionfruit curd recipe to make and a great way to use up homegrown produce when the lemon trees are full or the chooks are laying an abundance of eggs…

 What you need to make this lemon and passionfruit curd recipe